SQL Transactions must be: ACID

 - Force: on commit, (“force”) dirty flush to disk

-- No Steal: don’t (“stealthily”) flush before commiting
+- No Steal: don’t (“stealthily”) flush before committing

 Smarter: Undo/Redo Logging